ArturBa/AlmostAgricola/README.md

 # Almost Agricola
-now available on your Linux
+now available on your Linux and PC

 # What is this?
 This is a game based on Agricola